MOWI 글로벌 페이지가 열립니다.

 Whistleblowing cases (number)

-Cases involving sexual harassment, (number)
+Cases involving sexual harassment (number)

 2

-Cases involving harassment, (number)
+Cases involving work environment complaints (number)

-Human rights breach, (number)
+Human rights breach (number)

 Community engagement

-Events, (number)
+Events (number)

-People outreach, (number)
+People engaged through outreach (number)

-Amount spent / sponsoring, (number)
+Amount spent / sponsoring (TEUR)

 지식